rnb-disinfection/rnb-planning/docs/HOW_TO.md

 ## Documents
 * The main instruction document is [ReadMe.md](../ReadMe.md)
 * Other instruction documents are stored in docs/
+* Lecture materials are uploaded on docs/Lectures (2022.01.25)

 ## Doxygen
 * To generate doxygen document, run following command (after installing doxygen from [docs/SUPPLEMENT_README.md](../docs/SUPPLEMENT_README.md)